crafting-for-christ/Web-Various/developers.md

 ## Note
 By submitting your application, you agree to have your application and any material provided within it made available to Crafting For Christ Developers and Administrators.
 We respect your privacy and will not share the application beyond these select few.

 We do not have the capacity to offer paid positions.
-Crafting For Christ is ran entirely by unpaid developers, staff members and other helpers.
+Crafting For Christ is run entirely by unpaid developers, staff members and other helpers.